ThomasBleijendaal/umbraco-custom-section/docs/tree.md

 ```

 This overload takes `routePath` as additional argument and is very important for the routing when using custom pages.
-How this works is explained in the Custom Pages chapter.
+How this works is explained in the Custom pages chapter.

 The `GetMenuForNode` is called when the user clicks on the tree dots of a tree node, which opens a context menu with
 extra options.
 Since the current implementation returns an empty collection, the menu looks like this: